anthonydgj/wael/README.md

 ## Examples

-The following examples use language constructs and built-in functions to generate geometry patterns.
+The following examples use language constructs and standard library functions to generate geometry patterns.

 **Create a 20x10 grid of points with 2-unit spacing starting from coordinates -110, 38:**
 ```